lexibank/tlopo/out/vol1/chapter7.md

-The central meaning of POc &ast;ijuŋ was 'nose' and that of &ast;ŋuju 'beak, snout, mouth'.
-Reflexes of both commonly have the extended sense 'projecting point '.
-The conjunction of Southeast Solomonic and Polynesian evidence suggests &ast;ijuŋ as the more likely POc form carrying the sense 'projecting headboard'.
+The central meaning of POc _&ast;ijuŋ_ was 'nose' and that of _&ast;ŋuju_ 'beak, snout, mouth'.
+Reflexes of both commonly have the extended sense 'projecting point'.
+The conjunction of Southeast Solomonic and Polynesian evidence suggests _&ast;ijuŋ_ as the more likely POc form carrying the sense 'projecting headboard'.
 No widespread cognate set for the stempiece has been noted.

 <a id="p-190"></a>